opendocsg/slw-judgments-backfill/2005_SGHC_1/report.md

 could have used the moneys in her Australian bank accounts.
 She found that the first defendant had no experience in property transactions apart from her purchase of her own HDB flat.
 Prior to September 1996, the first defendant had not visited Australia.
 There was no reason therefore for the second defendant to rely on the first defendant to find her an investment property in Australia.
 The judge also expressed doubts on Tan’s corroborative evidence which she found to be confusing and contradictory.
 She regarded Ng as an honest witness.

 64     Consequently, the court below rejected the defendants’ case and held that the plaintiff, not the second defendant, had handed the sum to the first defendant.
-Although the plaintiff constantly shifted his position on whether he or Hoo Sun or the mother was the source of the $1m, the court believed his testimony on the receipt issue, relying on _Teo Geok Fong v Lim Eng Hock_ [1996] 3 SLR 431 where Yong Pung How CJ at 439, [44] relied on a Malaysian decision ( _PP v Datuk Haji Harun bin Haji Idris (No 2)_ [1977] 1 MLJ 15 at 19) which held:
+Although the plaintiff constantly shifted his position on whether he or Hoo Sun or the mother was the source of the $1m, the court believed his testimony on the receipt issue, relying on _Teo Geok Fong v Lim Eng Hock_ <span class="citation">[1996] 3 SLR 431</span> where Yong Pung How CJ at 439, [44] relied on a Malaysian decision ( _PP v Datuk Haji Harun bin Haji Idris (No 2)_ [1977] 1 MLJ 15 at 19) which held:

  There is no rule of law that the testimony of a witness must either be believed in its entirety or not at all.
 A court is fully competent, for good and cogent reasons, to accept one part of the testimony of a witness and to reject the other.